P0440 – Meaning, Causes, Symptoms, & Fixes

 Evaporative Emission Control System Malfunction

 The evaporative emission control (EVAP) system prevents fuel vapors from escaping into the atmosphere.
-When the vent control valve opens, the fuel vapors from the fuel tank travel through a vent line to the charcoal canister.
+When the vent control valve is open, the fuel vapors from the fuel tank travel through a vent line to the charcoal canister.
 The fuel vapors are then absorbed and stored by activated charcoal pellets in the charcoal canister.
 The purge volume control valve controls how much fuel vapor is allowed into the engine.
-When it is opened (it is normally closed), the vacuum from the engine draws the fuel vapors out of the charcoal and into the engine intake manifold where it is then used as part of the air-fuel mixture needed for combustion within the cylinders of the engine.
-Vehicles’ fuel tanks since the 1990’s have been pressurized to reduce the amount of fuel evaporating into the atmosphere.
-However, when code P0440 is set, a leak has been detected in the Engine Control Module (ECM) or a vapor pressure sensor has malfunctioned.
+When it is opened (it is normally closed), the vacuum from the engine draws the fuel vapors out of the charcoal canister and into the engine intake manifold, where it is then used as part of the air-fuel mixture needed for combustion within the cylinders of the engine.
+Vehicles’ fuel tanks, since the 1990s, have been sealed in this way to reduce the amount of fuel evaporating into the atmosphere.
+However, when code P0440 is set, a leak has been detected by the Engine Control Module (ECM) or a vapor pressure sensor has malfunctioned.
 The ECM determines this when the vehicle is turned off, and the vent control valve is commanded closed.
 At this point, the ECM monitors EVAP system pressure, and if it doesn’t maintain pressure, it will trigger the Check Engine Light.

 - Check Engine Light